Simulation to Rules: A Dual-VLM Framework for Formal Visual Planning

-\subsubsection{Game Rule Variation Descriptions}
+\subsection{Game Rule Variation Descriptions}

 We designed 15 new rules and collected data for these rules under the default Frozenlake appearance, with size 3-8, and different ice hole probabilities.
 For each rule, we collect 20k data.
 Here's the detailed rule descriptions for the new rules.